Commit451/bypasses/README.md

 Image loading can be done via the `ImageGetter` interface.
 Libraries exist for [Picasso](https://github.com/Commit451/BypassPicassoImageGetter) and [Glide](https://github.com/Commit451/BypassGlideImageGetter).

 ## Robolectric
-See [this issue](https://github.com/Commit451/bypasses/issues/2) for an explination for getting Robolectric to work.
+See [this issue](https://github.com/Commit451/bypasses/issues/2) for an explanation for getting Robolectric to work.

 ## Proguard
 This dependency also packages the Proguard rules [suggested](https://github.com/Uncodin/bypass/issues/195) for bypass to work properly with Proguard enabled